 If you are looking for an industrial engineer success story, look no further than your iPhone.
 Apple CEO, Tim Cook, holds a degree in industrial engineering from Auburn University in Alabama.
 Joe Forehand, the former CEO of Accenture, also has an IE degree from the same university as Cook.

 Industrial engineers have also flourished in the automotive world with Henry Ford being one of the most famous figures in history.
 Ford was an American industrialist and founder of the Ford Motor Company.
 John DeLorean, former General Motors executive and founder of DeLorean Motors, was also an industrial engineer.
 The same with Taichii Ohno, who is the father of the Toyota Production System (TPS).

 More IEs are found in big businesses such as Walmart President and CEO, Mike Duke; former CEO of Northwest Airlines and Burger King, John Dasburg; and Dick Kovacevich, former CEO of Wells Fargo.

-Obtaining your degree in industrial engineering gives you more flexibility in choosing which direction you would like to take your career.
-You can pursue a technical path or drive towards a more management-oriented one.
+Industrial engineering degrees provide flexibility in choosing which direction graduates would like to take in their careers.
+They can pursue a technical path or drive towards a more management-oriented one.

 Working as an industrial engineer can be challenging in the sense that no single workday is the same.
 Technologies and societies are evolving, affecting how businesses design and produce products and handle their processes.
 You will have to keep up and bring out innovation.
 But this also means that your work can have a significant impact on improving people's lives as you ensure the quality and consistency of products, the security of workplaces, and the efficiency of processes.
 You will not only need to apply your knowledge about technologies and machines but also use social sciences to understand people and analyze and evaluate problems and design a process, system, or device.
 And in some ways, you can also be a part of the fourth industrial revolution.